-This module introduces art and visual culture theory using a wide range of texts and ideas.
+This module introduces visual culture theory using a wide range of texts and ideas.
 The module gives students wide exposure to visual discourses and includes a variety of visual culture examples e.g. artworks, advertisements.
-These discourses may include: exploring what visual culture is; modes of analysis; introducing terminology such as ideology and myth; dealing with selected periods from history contextually; introducing cultural icons and themes from popular visual culture.
+These discourses may include: exploring what visual culture is; modes of analysis; and introducing terminology such as ideology and myth.